Varun487/AIAlgoTrading/AITradingPlatform/UI/README.md

 	- set global state ![DONE]
 	- display all data sourced in cards ![DONE]
   - Display multiple cards side by side ![DONE]
-  - Fiter cards function ![INCOMPLETE]
+  - Filter cards function ![INCOMPLETE]
   - Click on a card function - leads to backtest report page of that backtest
 - Build backtest report page
   - Title